 Common Cycle relies on a hearty group of dedicated volunteers to maintain its operations: from volunteers that help people fix their bikes to our Steering Committee who makes sure our organization runs smoothly at all levels.

 The Steering Committee oversees our operations and is made up of some of our most dedicated volunteers.
 Much of our subcommittee membership comes from our Steering Committee.
 The Steering Committee is nominated by members of the Board, though anyone can express interest in joining—we can always use another hand.
 The Steering Committee meets monthly on the third Sunday.
-Membership in the committee is not required to attend the meetings where a variety of organization business is discussed—all are welcome!
+Membership in the committee is not required to attend the meetings where a variety of organizational business is discussed—all are welcome!

 John Azzolini (he/his)